El Salvador Coffee: Facts, Guide, Best Brands

 A Complete Guide to El Salvador Coffee Beans

 El Salvador is the smallest country in Central America, but that hasn’t kept it from making a significant mark on the global coffee scene.
 It’s the 19th largest coffee producer worldwide, with a reputation for high-quality Arabica coffee beans.
-While El Salvador coffee shares some similarities with neighboring regions like Costa Rican coffee, Haitian coffee, and the best Guatemalan coffees, it has a sweet and complex flavor that’s well worth seeking out.
+While El Salvador coffee shares some similarities with neighbouring regions like Costa Rican coffee, Haitian coffee, and the best Guatemalan coffees, it has a sweet and complex flavour that’s well worth seeking out.

-History of El Salvador Coffee
+History of El Salvador Coffee Beans

 Coffee has played a significant role in the history and development of El Salvador beginning in the late 19th century when it was first introduced (1).
 By 1920, coffee exports comprised 90% of the country’s trade and were a significant economic driver.
 In the 1970s, this tiny, densely populated country was ranked 4th among coffee producers worldwide!